spl1nes/blog/content/blog/business/20180919_risk_management_guide.md

 | Risk No. | Owner | Category | Status | Risk Event | Likelihood | Consequence | Mitigation Strategy | Changes | Comments |
 | -------- | ----- | -------- | ------ | ---------- | ---------- | ----------- | ------------------- | ------- | -------- |

+### Expected Value

+In addition to the consequence and the likelihood at is important to evaluate the expected effect/value.
+The expected value should give you a realistic effect of a risk by multiplying the consequence with the likelihood.

 ## Risk Mitigation